tc39/proposal-built-in-modules/README.md

 > Describe that the prototype is frozen, and what we mean by that

-It's our intent that modules in the standard library are generally non effectfull (as a policy) evne though the are no limitation in the spec that enforce this.
+It's our intent that modules in the standard library are generally non effectfull (as a policy) even though the are no limitation in the spec that enforce this.

 ### Generic Functions